silverstripe/silverstripe-upgrader/docs/en/webroot.md

 those manually with the generic ones provided by `silverstripe/recipe-core`.
 * After running this command, you need to update your virtual host configuration to point to the newly created `public` folder and you need to rewrite any hardcoded paths.

+## Further information
+* Read [SilverStripe 4.1 Changelogs – Upgrade `public/` folder](https://docs.silverstripe.org/en/4/changelogs/4.1.0/#upgrade-public-folder-optional) to learn how to configure your SilverStripe project to use a public webroot.